Welcome to Stocked.

 Users create a Search based on their non-dairy needs and the location of their choosing.

-The page displays the five most common non-dairy milks, if there is an option that does not fit their needs, users can use the add button to add more options.
+The page displays the five most common alternative milks, if there is an option that does not fit their needs, users can use the add button to add more options.

 Here, users Explore the results page for locations that suit their needs.

-Users can select a location, create an advanced search through filters and view results through a list or map view.
+Users can select a location, create an advanced search, and view results using a list or map view.

 Users Discover locations that they love.